hwgao/fastrun/README.md

 Todo:

-Maybe it will be more convient to support the alias of a directory, but I don't want to make this simple tool too complex.
+Alias support:

+ds -- can accept one parameter as the alias to the direcory.
+If not, a number will be assigned to the directory as the alias.

+dm -- can change to the directory directly if an alias of the directory as the only parameter is provided.